BeppeMarnell/TeamProjectMAIR/README.md

 - The first part of the project concerns the implementation of the dialog system: modeling the domain in a dialog model, and implementing and evaluating a machine learning classifier for natural language.
 - The second part of the project is about evaluating your system: designing, carrying out and reporting on user experiments, as well as thinking about your system in the wider context of AI.

-# How to install
+# How to install and run
 ### Required libraries
-MAIRDISY is written in python 3 and it utilises various libraries:
+MAIRDISY is written in Python 3 and it utilises various libraries:
 > Be sure all the following libraries are installed

 ```shell